 ♦ Art activity suitable for all ages ($3 fee) ♦

 ♦ AT DEW POINT BREWING: Live music and beer tastings plus disc golf practice area! ♦

-♦ AT GARRETT SNUFF MILLS PROPERTY: Special exhibit Yorklyn: Then & Now (and Beyond) ♦
+♦ AT GARRETT SNUFF MILLS PROPERTY: Special exhibit Discover Yorklyn: Mill Town, Hometown, Our Town ♦

 ♦ AT YORKLYN POOL: Free tours for prospective new members ♦